Trump renews call for death penalty for New York truck attack suspect

-NEW YORK (Reuters) - U.S. President Donald Trump on Thursday reiterated his call for the death penalty against the Uzbek immigrant accused of killing eight people by driving a truck down a popular Manhattan bike path in the deadliest act of suspected terrorism to strike New York City since Sept.
+NEW YORK (Reuters) - U.S. President Donald Trump reiterated his call on Thursday for the death penalty against the Uzbek immigrant accused of killing eight people by driving a truck down a popular Manhattan bike path, the deadliest act of suspected terrorism to strike New York City since Sept.
 11, 2001.

+Islamic State claimed responsibility for the attack, the group’s online publication said on Thursday.

+It said in its weekly issue of Al-Naba newspaper that “the attacker is one of the caliphate soldiers.”
+It did not give any evidence to support its claim.

-Trump had suggested on Wednesday sending Saipov to the Guantanamo Bay military prison in Cuba, where terrorism suspects apprehended overseas are incarcerated, but on Thursday he said doing so would be too complicated.
-(GRAPHIC: New York truck attack - tmsnrt.rs/2z3aqZv)
+Trump had suggested on Wednesday sending Saipov to the Guantanamo Bay military prison in Cuba, where terrorism suspects apprehended overseas are incarcerated, but he said on Thursday doing so would be too complicated.

 “Would love to send the NYC terrorist to Guantanamo but statistically that process takes much longer than going through the Federal system,” Trump said on Twitter.